tenmax/cqlkit/README.md

  -c <arg>                            The contact point. if use multi
                                      contact points, use ',' to separate
                                      multi points
+    --connect-timeout <arg>          Connection timeout in seconds;
+                                     default: 5
+    --consistency <LEVEL>            The consistency level.
+The level should be 'any', 'one', 'two',
+                                     'three', 'quorum', 'all',
+                                     'local_quorum', 'each_quorum',
+                                     'serial' or 'local_serial'.
     --cqlshrc <arg>                  Use an alternative cqlshrc file location, path.
+    --date-format <arg>              Use a custom date format.
+Default is "yyyy-MM-dd'T'HH:mm:ss.SSSZ"
- -h,--help                           Show the help and exit -H,--no-header-row                  Do not output column names.
+    --fetchSize <SIZE>               The fetch size.
+Default is 5000 -h,--help                           Show the help and exit -H,--no-header-row                  Do not output column names.
  -k <arg>                            The keyspace to use.